Software Reliability In-Person Training

 This course covers the steps for performing a software Failure Modes Effects Analysis (FMEA) as well as dozens of software reliability failure modes and root causes related to the requirements, interface design, detailed design and code, vulnerabilities, corrective actions, serviceability, usability and processes.

-Software Failure Modes Effects Analysis is ideal for reliability engineers, systems engineers, and software engineers as well as any engineer who has been tasked with performing a system-wide FMEA.
+Software Failure Modes Effects Analysis is ideal for reliability engineers, systems engineers, and software engineers as well as any engineer who has been tasked with performing a system FMEA.

-Save your seat for Software Failure Modes Effects Analysis
+Save your seat today for Software Failure Modes Effects Analysis.
+Hurry, the deadline is Oct.
+23, 2025!

 Software Reliability Publications